-Hydrogen produced using green power has the potential to massively decarbonize energy-intensive industries.
-An electrolysis plant installed as part of the H2FUTURE research project in voestalpine’s steel works in Linz, Austria, shows just how close this future already is.
+Hydrogen generated from green electricity has the potential to massively decarbonize energy-intensive industries.
+An electrolysis plant installed as part of the H2FUTURE research project in voestalpine’s steel works in Austria, shows just how close this future already is.
 This plant, equipped with electrolysis technology from Siemens Energy, is capable of producing green hydrogen on a large industrial scale.

 By Frank Krull